Bath, Somerset: Twinning

+There is also a historic connection with Manly, New South Wales, Australia, which is referred to as a sister city; a partnership arrangement with Beppu, Ōita Prefecture, Japan; and a friendship agreement with Oleksandriia, Kirovohrad Oblast, Ukraine.

 Education

 Bath has two universities, the University of Bath and Bath Spa University.
 Established in 1966, the University of Bath was named University of the Year by The Sunday Times in 2011.
 It offers programs in politics, languages, the physical sciences, engineering, mathematics, architecture, management and technology.

 Bath Spa University was first granted degree-awarding powers in 1992 as a university college before being granted university status in August 2005.
 It offers courses leading to a Postgraduate Certificate in Education.
 It has schools in the following subject areas: Art and Design, Education, English and Creative Studies, Historical and Cultural Studies, Music and the Performing Arts, Science and the Environment and Social Sciences.

 Bath College offers further education, and Norland College provides education and training in childcare.